 It is the student's responsibility to save all documents created on her iPad, including class notes.
 Saving documents with your iPad can be accomplished using "cloud" document sharing capabilities.
-This requires you to have an account with DropBox or Google Docs.
 NDA will assist each student in setting up these accounts.
 With these accounts, you can save and export your documents in different formats for later use.
 This allows you to access your documents from other computers via the internet.
 You can also share your documents with others in your class or your instructor.
 It is also strongly recommended that you sync your iPad with your computer at home and store documents on that device or an external hard drive.
 Syncing your device regularly will allow the restoration of all data.